 - Effects of dietary intake, type and amount of beverages, in relation to lower urinary tract symptoms such as overactive bladder or urge incontinence

 Dr. Miller's expertise lies in the treatment of pelvic floor disorders in women, such as pelvic organ prolapse or incontinence, and in investigating the underlying causative factors.
-She is a part of the Pelvic Floor Research Group at the University of Michigan Health System, an internationally recognized team working to improve the understanding and treatment of pelvic floor disorders, Dr. Miller is part of the team whose research findings have produced cutting edge prevention and treatment strategies in nursing practice.
+She is a part of the Pelvic Floor Research Group at the University of Michigan, an internationally recognized team working to improve the understanding and treatment of pelvic floor disorders.
 In her own practice as a Nurse Practitioner, Dr. Millers draws on her particular expertise, working at the Taubman Obstetrics & Gynecology pelvic floor specialty clinic, which includes the Michigan Healthy Healing after Delivery Program.
 Additionally, Dr. Miller collaborates with an exciting team of investigators at Panzi Hospital and at the Evangelical University in Africa, in Bukavu, Democratic Republic of Congo.
 She has helped to launch the International Center for Advanced Research and Training (ICART) in Bukavu.

 Current Research Grants and Programs: